Catholicism and the Arts

 Live Performance, March 22, 2024: 7:00 - 8:30 PM CDT.
 Skowronski Music Hall, Mundelein Hall, LSC.

-Loyola celebrates the music of the late jazz great, Mary Lou Williams (1910-1981), in late March, 2024.
+Loyola celebrated the music of the late jazz great, Mary Lou Williams (1910-1981), in late March, 2024.
 As an adult convert to Catholicism (with many ties to Jesuits), Williams’s sanctity is getting better known— especially in her corporal works of mercy for fellow musicians and loving care for all who crossed her path.
 Williams expressed her faith in her music– innovatively composing and situating jazz in liturgical settings and demonstrating the sacral range of jazz music in new registers.
 A virtuoso pianist, in her early career, Williams was part of the 1940s Kansas City jazz scene– inspiring and mentoring such artists as Dizzy Gillespie, Thelonious Monk, and Charlie Parker.
-The Hank Center welcomes Williams scholar and jazz pianist, Deanna Witkowski, author of Williams’ biography, Mary Lou Williams: Music for the Soul for several events and classroom visits at LUC.
+The Hank Center welcomed Williams scholar and jazz pianist, Deanna Witkowski, author of Williams’ biography, Mary Lou Williams: Music for the Soul for several events and classroom visits at LUC.
 Witkowski is the foremost interpreter of Williams– both musically (as a virtuosa pianist) and as a scholar.

 • Kathy Osberger Book Lecture: I Surrender: A Memoir of Chile's Dictatorship, 1975